Getting Started with Action1

 How to Configure Action1 Deployer

-1. On top of the page, select Install Connector.
-Action1 Connector helps you automatically discover endpoints and add them to Action1.
+1. Navigate to the Configuration / Agent Deployment page and select Configure.
+Action1 Deployer helps you automatically discover endpoints and add them to Action1.

-3. Install Connector.
+3. Install Action1 Deployer.
 Navigate to the folder with your downloads and start the installation.
 Right-click the package and select Run as administrator.
 As you proceed with installation, you’ll be prompted to enter credentials.
-The account you specify should be a local administrator on the managed endpoints as well as have the ‘Logon as a service’ permission.
+The account you specify should be a local administrator on the managed endpoints and the server where Action1 Deployer resides as well as have the ‘Logon as a service’ permission and read-only access to Active Directory domain.
+Action1 recommends using a dedicated account for the Action1 service.
+For more information on permissions and requrements, see Action1 Deployer (Recommended).

-4. Check Connection.
-Please wait for Action1 to verify connection before clicking Finish.
+4. Check Status.
+Please wait for Action1 to verify connection.

 5. Configure Deployment Scope.
 Specify a domain or individual endpoints.
 Action1 will search for endpoints within your network and connect them to Action1 Cloud.

 You’ll see all discovered endpoints on the Endpoints page.
 There you’ll see your workstations and servers, with the operating system, number of critical issues, and connection status for each endpoint.
 Check out quick actions that available for you.
-For example, you can instantly view missing updates, deploy an app, establish a remote connection, or run a PowerShell script.
+For example, you can instantly view missing updates, deploy an app, establish a remote connection, or run a script.
 As a next step, you can organize endpoints in groups.

 The outcome of this step: Action1 is now up&running.
 You have configured Action1 Connector to discover your managed endpoints.